 There are different types of mediation – the two broad types being general mediation and family mediation.
-We will focus on general mediation as this is what is used for business disputes.
+We will focus on general mediation (or business mediation) as this is what is used for business disputes.

 Aside from mediation, the two most common ways of resolving a dispute are litigation and arbitration.
 Litigation involves legal proceedings in court.
 Arbitration is a process in which, upon the parties’ agreement, a dispute is submitted to the arbitrator(s) to make a binding final decision.